E2Edev: Benchmarking Large Language Models in End-to-End Software Development Task: Ethical Considerations

-Our work focuses solely on constructing the E2EDev benchmark for end-to-end software development tasks to evaluate the capabilities of LLM-based E2ESD frameworks.
+Our work focuses solely on constructing the E2EDev benchmark for end-to-end requirement-to-executable code generation to evaluate the capabilities of LLM-based E2ESD frameworks.
 The study does not involve human subjects, sensitive personal data, or other ethical risks, and all source data are obtained from open-source communities.
-Any human annotation or verification of data was performed under controlled conditions; details are provided in the Appendix~\ref{app:benchmark_details}.
-All experiments and analyses adhere to the ICLR Code of Ethics, and no procedures, datasets, or methods in this study raise concerns related to privacy, bias, or safety.
+Any human annotation or verification of data was performed under controlled conditions.
+Human annotators were internal CS Master’s and PhD students, with priority given to those who had taken software testing or development courses.
+They were invited via email, participation was voluntary and unpaid, and written instructions explained the tasks and their intended use.
+Details are provided in Appendix~\ref{app:benchmark_details}.
+All experiments and analyses adhere to the ACL Code of Ethics, and no procedures, datasets, or methods in this study raise concerns related to privacy, bias, or safety.